 A new deceptive-journal blacklist has been established by Cabell’s International (a longstanding serials directory publisher) and is available by subscription.
 The practice of journal blacklisting itself remains controversial and is a topic of ongoing debate.

 The most widespread and least controversial approach to combating deceptive journals is education.
 This often takes the form of librarians or publishers creating guides or other documents designed to bring the problem to the attention of faculty and to help them recognize and avoid publishing their work in deceptive titles.
 (The website “Think.
 Check.
 Submit.” is a particularly prominent example of this approach).
 One limitation of the education strategy lies in the fact that in many cases, authors may not be publishing accidentally in these journals, but are in fact doing so in the full knowledge that they are publishing in sham journals, and are gambling that their colleagues will not investigate their list of publications too carefully when considering them for hire, promotion, or tenure.

-- Claiming falsely to be selective (in fact publishing any article for which the APC is paid)
+- selectivity (in fact publishing any article for which the APC is paid)

-- Falsely claiming affiliation with a society or other scholarly/scientific organization
+- affiliation with a society or other scholarly/scientific organization

 - Taking previously published content from other journals and presenting it as new and original

 - Publishing only research results that favor the interests of some group or organization